kurren/ConTeXt-CV-Template/README.md

 - **positions**
 - **clients**

-You can find more about *ConTeXt* at: [Wiki ConTeXt Garden][https://wiki.contextgarden.net/Main_Page] You can find an exmaple of the output (cv_template.pdf) with *Lorem Ipsum* text, as well as my own cv formatted with this template: [cv_template.pdf][https://github.com/kurren/ConTeXt-CV-Template].
+You can find more about *ConTeXt* at the Wiki ConTeXt Garden https://wiki.contextgarden.net/Main_Page You can find an exmaple of the output (cv_template.pdf) with *Lorem Ipsum* text, as well as my own cv formatted with this template *apianabianco_cv.pdf*

 a.